Gako21/Random-Mods/README.md

   - Added a dev item that instantly destroys blocks and gives you the resources from it too.
   - Added a way to set an item to be crafted only once.
   - Added a buff that kills all zombies just before the blood moon starts.
+  - Added a way to unlock a recipe when two perks are at a certain level.
+  - Added blessed metal to the level 5 secret stash.
 - Changed
   - Fixed Nerdy Glasses increased exp when upgrading.
   - Set crafting resource stacks to give one experience.